-The Sonic Arts Center offers a four-year, Bachelor of Fine Arts (BFA) degree in Music with a concentration in Audio Technology.
-The Bachelor of Fine Arts degree requirements consist of 120 total credits drawn from the General Education Requirements, Free Electives, and the Music and Audio Technology Courses.
+The Sonic Arts Center offers a four-year, Bachelor of Music (BM) degree in Music with a concentration in Audio Technology.
+The Bachelor of Music degree requirements consist of 120 total credits drawn from the General Education Requirements, Free Electives, and the Music and Audio Technology Courses.

-The General Education Requirements are found on the City College of New York’s web site.
+The General Education/Pathways Common Core Requirements for our degree are found on the City College of New York’s web site.

 Below is a listing of the required music and audio technology classes in suggested order.
 Audio Technology courses MUST be taken in this order.
 A music placement exam is offered each semester to students with previous music training to determine where they fit into our sequence of theory and musicianship classes.
 All students accepted into the program must take a music placement exam and be exempted from our prerequisite music classes.
 Please click here for information regarding the music placement exam.
 Students must be able to register for Music Theory I and Practicum I or higher to begin the program.
 Therefore, the progression of music classes may be different than the order suggested below.